ivotron/quiho-popper/paper/paper.md

   * RUPs work for synthetic workloads.
   * RUPs work for "real" regressions.

-**Popper:** This paper adheres to The Popper Convention[^popper-url] [@jimenez_popper_2017], so experiments presented here are available in the repository for this article[^gh].
-Experiments can be examined in more detail, or even re-run, by visiting the `[source]` link next to each figure.
+This paper adheres to The Popper Experimentation Protocol[^popper-url] [@jimenez_popper_2017], so experiments presented here are available in the repository for this article[^gh].
+Experiments can be examined in more detail, or even re-executed, by visiting the `[source]` link next to each figure.
 That link points to a Jupyter notebook that shows the analysis and source code for that graph, which points to an experiment and its artifacts.